Scott Forstall: Early life and education

-Forstall grew up in a middle-class family in Kitsap County, Washington, the second-born of three boys to a registered-nurse mother Jeanne and an engineer father Tom Forstall.
+Forstall grew up in Kitsap County, Washington, the second-born of three boys to a registered-nurse mother Jeanne and an engineer father Tom Forstall.
 His older brother Bruce is also a senior software design engineer, at Microsoft.

 A gifted student for whom skills such as programming "came easily where they were difficult for others", Forstall qualified for advanced-placement science and math class in junior high school, and gained experience programming on Apple IIe computers.

 He was skipped forward a year, entering Olympic High School in Bremerton, Washington, early where classmates recall his immersion in competitive chess, history, and general knowledge, on occasion competing at the state level.
 He achieved a 4.0 GPA and earned the position of valedictorian, a position he shared with a classmate, Molly Brown, who would later become his wife.
 He had established the goal of being a "designer of high-tech electronics equipment", as he proclaimed in an interview with a local newspaper.

 Enrolling at Stanford University, he graduated in 1991 with a degree in symbolic systems.
 The next year he received his master's degree in computer science, also from Stanford.
 During his time at Stanford, Forstall was a member of the Phi Kappa Psi fraternity.